 What can I expect from The Art of Landing?

 Anything and everything related to the craft of writing prose—how to craft a plot, structure a story, develop a “full” character, mastering dialogue, etc.—as well as the more business side of things: submitting your work to literary magazines, presses, contests, and agents, marketing yourself in a way that feels authentic, and connecting with your community.
 I’ll also devote posts to various forms of inspiration, how and where to find and harness the juice to keep returning to the page, methods to create good habits in your writing life, and various ways to nudge yourself when writer’s block creeps in.
 I’ll be reviewing books on the writer’s life and interviewing authors about their work and habits.
-You can find a list of my favorite basic writing resources here and keep tabs on what I’m reading and recommending in the sidebar.
-New blog posts will go live every Tuesday and Friday.
+You can find a list of my favorite basic writing resources here and keep tabs on what I’m reading and recommending.

 Who designed your logo?